 Mid week individual sessions

-Pricing and Logistics: The tuition price for Mythos is $1,800.
-However, because we are launching our first NYC course we are offering the experience on a sliding scale from $1,500 in exchange for a detailed debrief and feedback session at the end of the program.
-If need be, long term payment plans and trades are also options.
+Pricing and Logistics: We offer the tuition price for Mythos on a sliding scale from $1,500 to $1,800.
+If need be, long-term payment plans and trades are also available.

 Contact us at Innerwild.email@example.com for more info and or questions.